Join our 4 month medical assistant program

 Home Health Aide

-Home health aides travel to patients in their homes to help with basic tasks such as bathing, grooming, and eating.
-Home health aides may also change simple bandages and measure vital signs during their time with the patient.
+Home health aides travel to patients’ homes to help with basic tasks such as bathing, grooming, and eating.
+They may also change simple bandages and measure vital signs during their time with the patient.

 Home health aides usually work without any other healthcare providers present, meaning they have to use critical thinking skills and know how to respond in case of an emergency.